ningpj/myVoronMods/Blobifier Modifications/readme.md

   - [x] Repoint pause on bucket full to mmu_pause
   - [x] Write info message when actually heating/checking to minimum blob temp
   - [ ] Post blobing parking moves for toolheads with beacon/carto probes and when the restore point is near blobifier to avoid shaker/depressor pin and crashing the rear of the carriage into blobifier when its above bed by >2mm e.g. clear x before y, move forward over bed before restoring pos (``mmu_restore_position``)
 Trying to park up and capping the nozzle is the goal and only clearing x/y during print.
 Might also need to hook into HH user resume|cancel extensions to handle unparking moves.
 Current blobifier macros also do not appear to check or clear the full toolhead before descending and restoring printing at low altitudes.
-Need to increase calcs for slicer exclusion zone to mask wiper, depressor pin and to conditionally allow for full depth of hotend (when blobifier is > 2mm high)
+Need to revise calcs for slicer exclusion zone to also mask wiper, depressor pin and conditionally allow for the full depth of hotend (when blobifier is > 2mm high) to avoid beacon/carto/klicky probes
   - [ ] QA test RH operation end to end
   - [ ] QA test LH operation end to end